 Colonel Doniphan left Santa Fé on the 26th of October, and having divided his command into separate detachments, invaded the Navajo country by three routes.
 This expedition was attempted late in the season, and was not brought to a close until the troops had suffered severely from the intense cold of winter.
 Their daily march was through drifts of snow which blocked up the valleys, and across mountains covered with ice Every portion of the Indian territory was visited, and near three-fourths of the tribe, though almost entire strangers to the American name, were collected at the Ojo Oso, where a permanent treaty was made with them.
 The object of the expedition being attained, Colonel Doniphan returned to the Rio Grande, near Socorro, on the 12th of December.
 He then crossed over to Valvervede, and on the 14th instant, in obedience to the order directing him to report to General Wool, then supposed to be at Chihuahua, the advance, under Major Gilpin, took up the line of march down the left bank of the river.
 Lieutenant Colonel Jackson followed on the 16th, with another detachment.
 While Colonel Doniphan was engaged in bringing the Navajos to terms, Colonel Price, of the 2nd Missouri regiment, the commanding officer at Santa Fé, dispatched Lieutenant Colonel Mitchell, with an escort of 95 men, selected from his regiment, and from the battalion of Missouri volunteer artillery, under Major Clark, to open a communication with General Wool.
 The detachment left Santa Fé on the 1st of December. and came up with Colonel Doniphan at Valvervede, on the 17th instant.
 On the following day they proceeded in company with him, and the remainder of the 1st Missouri, upon the route previously taken by the other portions of his command.
-Before leaving Valvervede, Colonel Doniphan was informed that the Mexicans were collecting a force at El Paso del Norte, to intercept his march, and an order was therefore sent to Major Clark, of the artillery battalion at Santa Fé, to join him at the earliest moment with 100 men, and a battery of four six-pounders, and two twelve-pounder howitzers.\ a shower of rain, and frequently intersected by broad gulfy ravines.
-Few zephyrs love to sport among the tussocks of grass which cover this arid stretch of country; the dark close-set leaves of the grease-wood hang droopingly from their stems; the tufts of the wild sage seem parched with heat; occasionally a pile of stones surmounted by a cross, the rude memorial reared above the grave of the wayfarer who perished on his journey, meets the eye of the traveller; but all is still, solemn, voiceless as the tomb.
-Most appropriately has the Mexican termed the passage over this dreary waste, La Jornada del Muerto.\ In their progress to the south, the Americans often crossed similar tracts, though less extensive-they were poorly provided with sustenance and raiment, but their hardships and privations were submitted to without murmuring or complaint.
+Before leaving Valvervede, Colonel Doniphan was informed that the Mexicans were collecting a force at El Paso del Norte, to intercept his march, and an order was therefore sent to Major Clark, of the artillery battalion at Santa Fé, to join him at the earliest moment with 100 men, and a battery of four six-pounders, and two twelve-pounder howitzers.

+A few miles south of Fra Christóbal, the road to Chihuahua, instead of following the windings of the river, pursues a direct course from one bend to another, over a dry plain between seventy and eighty miles in length, completely destitute of water, except immediately after a shower of rain, and frequently intersected by broad gulfy ravines.
+Few zephyrs love to sport among the tussocks of grass which cover this arid stretch of country ; the dark close-set leaves of the grease-wood hang droopingly from their stems; the tufts of the wild sage seem parched with heat; occasionally a pile of stones surmounted by a cross, the rude memorial reared above the grave of the wayfarer who perished on his journey, meets the eye of the traveller; but all is still, solemn, voiceless as the tomb.
+Most appropriately has the Mexican termed the passage over this dreary waste, La Jornada del Muerto.
+In their progress to the south, the Americans often crossed similar tracts, though less extensive-they were poorly provided with sustenance and raiment, but their hardships and privations were submitted to without murmuring or complaint.